THE ARNI INSTITUTE STROKE REHABILITATION AND EXERCISE PROGRAMME

 The ARNI Approach is an exciting development in the field of stroke rehabilitation, that has an international reputation for serious results.
 See World Stroke Congress 2012 Abstract.

-We are a registered charity with 100% volunteers formed in response to the demand throughout the UK from stroke survivors, who state that they are ‘stuck in limbo’ after therapy comes to an end.
-We train and provide specialist instructors & therapists.
+ARNI Stroke Charity (also known as ARNI Institute to encompass its teaching element) is run exclusively by volunteers.
+It was formed in response to the demand throughout the UK from stroke survivors, who state that they are ‘stuck in limbo’ after therapy comes to an end.
+We train and provide specialist instructors & therapists then guide them to you upon request.
 They will teach you the ARNI functional ‘retraining’ strategies and will support you to take charge of your own recovery via these principles.

-The ARNI Institute matches stroke survivors with these personal trainers and physical therapists who usually charge a small amount for personal care.
+ARNI supports the hospitals by providing a means of CPD for therapists and specialist physical instructors around the UK who wish to work (or are already working) in the area of rehabilitating stroke survivors, which meet the quality standards of the Stroke-Specific Education Framework.
+ARNI then matches stroke survivors with these therapists and specialist physical instructors who usually charge a nominal amount for personal care.
 The Approach to stroke rehabilitation is designed by a successful stroke survivor around the best evidence-base as a working structure to help people with partial paralysis who want to make as full recovery as possible.

 The ARNI Approach is currently the adopted model for rehabilitation & exercise after stroke for some UK Counties in association with the NHS and Stroke Association.
 Click this Clinical Research button for the latest research into ARNI Stroke Exercise and Rehabilitation.